 So far, the student associations have collected nearly two thousand euros.
 “We didn’t expect to raise this much so soon,” says Denisa.
 “The response was overwhelming – particularly when you consider most of the donations actually come from students.”

 The removal boxes will be collected Friday next week by the logistics company Mission & Relief Logistics.
 Although they will be picked up locally by an NGO, Denisa wants to ensure that the articles end up in the right hands.
-In mid-December, she will be travelling to Durrës to work as a volunteer for two months.
+In mid-December, she will be travelling to Durrës to work as a volunteer for four weeks.
 “We don’t want to simply hand over the donations to an NGO, because we believe it is important to make sure items end up with the people who really need them,” explains Denisa.
 “I feel a very strong personal involvement because I grew up there.
 I feel responsible for ensuring our efforts have a maximum impact.”

 The associations will be keeping the donors up to date on developments via social media, says Denisa.
 “We want to show people – by sharing pictures, for example – that their contributions have made a difference.”